aws-samples/amazon-ai-building-better-bots/README.md

-# amazon-ai-building-better-bots
-Code samples related to [Building Better Bots](https://aws.amazon.com/blogs/ai/building-better-bots-part-2/) published on the AWS ML Blog

 # CoffeeBot Chat Bot

 CoffeeBot is a transactional chat bot that can help you order a coffee.

-Consider this conversation:
+This tutorial will help you build CoffeeBot using Amazon Lex and Lambda so you can have a conversation like the following:

 > User:  May I have a mocha? <br/>
 > CoffeeBot:  What size?  small, medium, large? <br/>
 > User:  small <br/>